 Sausage Making Accessories

 Most of your grinders will come with sausage attachments if you want to make sausage.
 While not as good as an actual sausage stuffer, the sausage attachments that come with the grinders work well enough.
 Some comes with the sausage stuffing plate which is nice so you don’t regrind the meat again when you go to make sausages.

 Parts of a Grinder

-Meat tray – also called a hopper, is the part where you hold cubes or strips of meat before pushing it down the feeding tube to be grind.
+Meat tray – also called a hopper, is the part where you hold cubes or strips of meat before pushing it down the feeding tube to be ground.

-Feeding tube – This is where the meat goes into to be grind.
+Feeding tube – This is where the meat goes into to be ground.
 The diameter of the feeding tube usually correlates to the size of the grinder.

 Meat pusher or plunger – as the name implies, it is used to push the meat down the feeding tube so that the auger can grab it.

 Auger – also called the screw or worm, is the spiral shaped accessory that grabs the meat and pushes it towards the cutting blade and grinder plates.

 Cutting blade – or cutting knife is the star (yes there’s only 4 points, but it looks like a star) piece that cuts up the meat.
 It is sharp so you need to be careful when handling it.

 Grinder plates – these flat round plates are what determine the size of your ground meat.